 When the ALJ determines that the issue of fraud or similar fault is not material to the decision, the ALJ will not make a finding on the issue of fraud or similar fault but will explain the reasons for not finding it material in the decision's rationale.

 The ALJ will limit the decision to the issues set forth in the notice of hearing and not include any reference to suspected criminal violations.

-1. Findings of Fact if Fraud or Similar Fault Was Involved in Providing Evidence
+1. Finding Reason to Believe Fraud or Similar Fault Was Involved in the Providing of Evidence

 If there is reason to believe that fraud or similar fault was involved in the providing of evidence in the claim, the ALJ's findings will clearly identify any document(s) or evidence that is disregarded because of a finding of fraud or similar fault and explain the basis for the finding in the decision rationale.

 However, in addressing false testimony or evidence in the decision, an ALJ should be careful not to draw conclusions about possible violations of the law.